saekiamae/waidrin-extended/README.md

 ## Genre selection screen

-Note that only the fantasy genre is currently implemented; choosing another genre has no effect.
+Note that only the fantasy genre is currently implemented.

 ![Genre](https://github.com/user-attachments/assets/d3d168f6-2d19-4917-8be9-cc3b2869a56a)